 NEW YORK, 19 August 2011

-The focus here is on the crisis in the Horn of Africa.
-This is a human disaster becoming a human catastrophe.
+Nowhere is this more true than in the Horn of Africa, where we face a human disaster that is becoming a human catastrophe.

 It is always the children –the most vulnerable- who suffer the most.
 This is a children’s crisis.